Submit request about personal data based on the AVG

 • You may ask someone else to make a request on your behalf (an agent).

-• These are personal data recorded by the municipality. or by bodies that have been clearly mandated to do so by the municipality.
+• These are personal data recorded by the municipality.
+Or by bodies that have been clearly commissioned to do so by the municipality.

 • Your rights may be limited if this is stated in a legal regulation.
-For example, you cannot request the removal of your personal data from the Basic Registration of Persons (BRP).
+For example, you cannot request the removal of your personal data from the Personal Records Database ( BRP ).

 Term